 Social media has never been inexpensive, just different expensive.
 But now, the last vestiges of false assumptions about the true cost of social marketing are being wiped away.
-Facebook’s changes to EdgeRank essentially require that Pages pay a fee to reach more than 15 out of every 100 of their fans.
-How long until Twitter follows?
+Facebook’s changes to EdgeRank essentially require that Pages pay a fee to reach more than 12 out of every 100 of their fans.
+Other social networks (Instagram, Twitter) are taking note and moving to algorithmic news feeds too.

-If you ‘re at all serious about social marketing, and don’t have a line item budget for promoting Facebook posts in 2013, you need to add it today.
+If you’re at all serious about social marketing, and don’t have a line item budget for promoting social media posts, you need to add it today.

 How much should you budget?
 Impossible for me to estimate, because fees charged by Facebook for Promoted Posts are pegged to your fan count, and range from $10 to $1,000 or more, per post.